PiSupply/Ryanteck/Traffic pHAT/README.md

 ![Traffic-pHAT-6](img/Traffic-pHAT.jpg)

-The traffic HAT is designed for beginners to teach the basics or programming the real world with a traffic light sequence of LEDs.
-The HAT has 3 on-board LEDs (Red, Yellow, Green) with a push button and piezo buzzer.
+The Traffic pHAT is designed as a simple board to easily show the status of all the things!

+The pHAT has 3 on-board LEDs (Red, Yellow, Green) and that's it!

-The TrafficHAT Comes fully pre-assembled and ready to go!
+The Traffic pHAT Comes fully pre-assembled and ready to go!

 ## Open Source Hardware